thenameisns/thenameisns/README.md

-# Hey there!
-Welcome to my GitHub!
+# Hey, welcome to my GitHub!

 ## About Me